Enhancing Law Enforcement Response to Victims (ELERV)

 Implementing the ELERV Strategy can lead to broader community-wide trust and confidence in the police, foster the healing process for victims, increase victim participation, and produce stronger, more comprehensive cases to hold offenders accountable.

 For more information and technical assistance, please contact the project team at ELERV@theiacp.org

-Additionally, the Office for Victims of Crime (OVC) Fellow is hosting monthly Learning Collaborations and providing no-cost training and technical assistance focused on implementing the ELERV Strategy and law enforcement-based victim services.
-For additional information, see the flyers below.
+Additionally, the Office for Victims of Crime (OVC) ELERV Fellow is offering no-cost training and technical assistance focused on implementing the ELERV Strategy and law enforcement-based victim services.
+For additional information, see the flyer below.